Common Vehicle Registration Services

 If you wish to declare your licence plates lost or stolen and require no replacement, you should report the loss to the police and visit a registry agent office to fill out a licence plate declaration form.
 To replace your lost or stolen plate, year sticker or registration, you will be required to provide your operator’s (drivers) licence or two pieces of identification as well provide your licence plate number to a Registry Agent and pay the required fee.

 To cancel your licence plates and registration, you must visit a registry agent office.
 You will be required to surrender your registration, plates and stickers as well as provide identification verifying that you are the registrant.
-The prorated unused portion of the original registration fee (if any) will be refunded by mail minus a $10.00 (plus GST) cancellation fee.
+The prorated unused portion of the original registration fee (if any) will be refunded by mail minus a $10.00 (plus GST) cancelation fee.
 Clients are responsible for paying the agent service fee (plus GST).

-If you move to another province and surrender your licence plate to the other jurisdiction, you may request in writing to a registry agent that your registration be cancelled and the refund (if any) be mailed to you.
+If you move to another province and surrender your licence plate to the other jurisdiction, you may request in writing to a registry agent that your registration be canceled and the refund (if any) be mailed to you.
 The agent service fee must be included with your request.
-A $10.00 (plus GST) cancellation fee will be deducted from your refund amount (if any) automatically.
+A $10.00 (plus GST) cancelation fee will be deducted from your refund amount (if any) automatically.
 The other jurisdiction can provide you with written verification (please include with your request) that you have surrendered the plate.
-If they do not take the plate, you may send the plate and registration with your request and payment for cancellation to the registry agent.
+If they do not take the plate, you may send the plate and registration with your request and payment for cancelation to the registry agent.

 To transfer your existing vehicle registration to another vehicle, you must visit a registry agent office.
 You will need to provide acceptable identification, proof of ownership for the vehicle you are transferring the registration to, and proof of valid insurance for the vehicle.